How Louisiana At Large Does Mardi Gras

 Come to central Louisiana to see all the wide variety of cultures in Louisiana come together.
 There's incredible music to enjoy, Civil War history to witness and visitors can even walk the same path taken by Solomon Northup during his 12 years as a slave.

 The Alexandria Mardi Gras has been formally functioning since 1994.
-Locals celebrate with a variety of parades, including the Pineville Light the Night Parade.
+Locals celebrate with a variety of parades, including the Pineville Night of Lights Parade.
 The illuminated floats coming over the bridge linking the two cities are stunning.

 The Town of Woodworth Parade welcomes any and all entries from go-karts and wagons to horses, tractors or trikes.
 The Hixson Classic Cars and College Cheerleaders may be the area's best-known event.